 The Compatible Devices Program tests and qualifies phones, headsets and handsets, webcams, conference room devices, PCs and other devices for Lync.

 For non-windows clients Microsoft recommends that you evaluate the USB consumer product lines offered by the device manufacturers that are part of the Compatible Devices Program.
 IP phones can also be used in non-windows based environments, excluding the PC pairing functionalities.

 The Lync Video Interoperability Program qualifies video devices for Lync interoperability in the following three types of video solutions:

 Online Dedicated programs

-Customers who have deployed Lync through Lync Online Dedicated can find additional information about the specific interoperability scenarios available for their deployment, including Session Border Controllers, IP Telephony Service Providers and Video Solutions.
+Customers who have deployed Lync through Lync Online Dedicated can find additional information about the specific interoperability scenarios available for their deployment on the Lync Online Dedicated page, including Session Border Controllers, IP Telephony Service Providers and Video Solutions.
 These products have undergone additional testing for specific interoperability needs with Lync Online Dedicated.